turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

   * the curly braces and keyword `return` can be eliminated and the remaining expression will be evaluated and returned
   * only make use of this when a single expression is written
   * multiple lines or expressions in an arrow function require the curly braces and the keyword `return`
-* return an object
-  * surround the object with parentheses
-  * you can still also use syntax from ES5 instead of parentheses if more semantic/readable
 * drop the parentheses around a single parameter
   * if using multiple parameters or no paremeters, the parentheses must be used